 "We thought originally it would be something that firms would buy for top employees...it soon became apparent the public was smarter than we were."
 Bob Crandall, American Airlines CEO & Chairman 1985-1998 The early 1980's were a time of difficulty for American Airlines.
-The Airline Deregulation Act of 1978, a law that was arguably quite … Continue reading American Airlines once offered a lifetime of flights for $250,000
+The Airline Deregulation Act of 1978, a law that was arguably quite … Continue reading What is American Airlines Airpass?
+How AA once offered a lifetime of flights for $250,000

 In 1993, cigarette maker Marlboro rolled out the Marlboro Adventure Team which was essentially a tobacco tinged lifestyle brand that promoted campy outdoor activities via branded merchandise that could be obtained from a catalog with "Marlboro Miles".
-A trip down the rabbit hole reveals some pretty weird content like the video below. https://www.youtube.com/watch?v=1HWaI77IUlk Marlboro Adventure … Continue reading ‘Marlboro Miles’ and the odd marketing of tobacco and outdoor living
+A trip down the rabbit hole reveals some pretty weird content like the video below. https://www.youtube.com/watch?v=1HWaI77IUlk Marlboro Adventure … Continue reading What are ‘Marlboro Miles’?: A look back at the odd marketing of tobacco and outdoor living

 To be an effective online reseller, one must stay on top of trends of items that sell successfully.
 Knowing what to spot in a clearance section or thrift store is pivotal.
 In my over a decade of reselling, trends have shifted but what I have noticed recently is the success of nostalgia electronics.
 So any … Continue reading Why are people still buying blank cassettes?